Josh979/fire-watch/README.md

 ## About
-This is a simple PWA built with Vue.js and Nuxt.js that displays information about California Wildfires via the CalFire API.
+This is a simple PWA built with Vue.js and Nuxt.js that displays information about California Wildfires via the NIFC Wildfire API.

 ## Build Setup